Liz as a child, with her grandfather Tom Cahill on

 the fiddle and her father Kevin Carroll on the accordion.

 Liz Carroll, the Irish fiddler and composer, has been thinking lately of the path her musical life has taken.
 It's been a road rich in traveling companions, with inspiration from stops along the way.
-And now, with Half Day Road, her new duet album with guitarist and pianist Jake Charron, just released in 2019, and with a new book of tunes, Collected II, published in March of 2020, there are new horizons ahead.
+And now, with Half Day Road, her duet album with guitarist and pianist Jake Charron, just released in 2019, and with a new book of tunes, Collected II, published in March of 2020, there are new horizons ahead.

 Since she was 18, when she astounded the Celtic music world by winning the Senior All-Ireland Championship, Liz and her fiddle have been amazing audiences around the globe.
 She has been honored with many accolades, including a nomination for a 2010 Grammy, with John Doyle, for their duet album, Double Play.
 In April of 2011, Liz was awarded the Cumadóir TG4, the first American-born composer honored with Ireland's most significant traditional music prize.